 - L3 & 4: Appreciate that water, air, rocks and soil and life forms (e.g. trees) make up our planet and that these are Earth’s resources.

 Nature of Science: Investigating in Science and Communicating in Science

 - L 1-4: Extend their experiences and personal explanations of the natural world through exploration, play, asking questions, and discussing simple models.

 - L 1-4: Build their language and develop their understandings of the many ways the natural world can be represented.

 - Engage with science

-- Gathering and reflecting on data about weeds in your green space - Survey and identify weeds in your green space.
-Students add to their knowledge, reflect on predictions, and use and critique their evidence/data about pest plants.
+- Identifying native trees in their environment- Gathering and reflecting on data.
+Students add to their knowledge, reflect on predictions and use and critique their evidence/ data about trees.

-- Sharing knowledge and taking next steps- Students share their findings with the community and then take the next steps in exploring and enhancing their green spaces.
+- Sharing knowledge and taking the next steps- Students share their findings with the community and then take the next steps in exploring their green spaces.

 Curriculum learning areas